-As of March 6, 2017, we are not aware of any legal proceedings against the Company that would involve a claim for damages that exceed ten per cent of the current assets of the Company.
+As of March 13, 2018, we are not aware of any legal proceedings against us that would involve a claim for damages that exceed ten per cent of our current assets.

-No penalties or sanctions have been imposed against the Company by a court relating to securities legislation or any securities regulatory authority during the financial year ended December 31, 2016, nor has the Company entered into any settlement agreements with a court relating to securities legislation or with a securities regulatory authority during such financial year.
-No other penalties or sanctions have been imposed by a court or regulatory body against the Company which would likely be considered important to a reasonable investor in making an investment decision respecting the Company.
+No penalties or sanctions have been imposed against us by a court relating to securities legislation or any securities regulatory authority during the financial year ended December 31, 2017, nor have we entered into any settlement agreements with a court relating to securities legislation or with a securities regulatory authority during such financial year.
+No other penalties or sanctions have been imposed by a court or regulatory body against us which would likely be considered important to a reasonable investor in making an investment decision respecting the Company.